Bearing RTD Sensors for Machine Protection

 API 670 Bearing Temperature Monitoring

 API 670 (Machinery Protection Systems) specifies requirements for bearing and winding temperature monitoring on critical rotating equipment.
-Pt100 Class A RTD sensors are commonly preferred over thermocouples for bearing temperature measurement because of their higher accuracy and better long-term stability.
+Pt100 RTD sensors are commonly preferred over thermocouples for bearing temperature measurement because of their higher accuracy and better long-term stability.

 Typical Program Fits